othree/eslint-plugin-pep8-blank-lines/README.md

 ## Why

-I am very like the blank line rule introduced by [PEP8][].
-Basically, it allows two blank line between top level classes or functions.
-So I can keep more spaces between bigger objects.
-An article or a book need to have good spacing between elements to make it easy to read.
+The space between chapters and between paragraphs should be different make it have good readibility.
 I believe source code should too.
 But current ESLint rules can't have different blank line rule in different level of scope.

+When I write Python and found the [PEP8][] coding style.
+I fall in love with this simple but elegant rule.
+Basically, it allows two blank line between top level classes or functions.
+So I can keep more spaces between top level objects.
-So I try to implement it.
+And I decide to implement it in ESLint.

 ## Usage